 — Drake, “You & The 6”, If You’re Reading This It’s Too Late (2015)

-I’ve always found it difficult to define the Black Experience in Canada, perhaps because I’ve felt so removed from it for so long.
+I’ve always found it difficult to define the Black experience in Canada, perhaps because I’ve felt so removed from it for so long.
 I’ve been one of three Black kids in schools of 600.
-I’ve had girls who wouldn’t date me because I wasn’t “Black enough”.
-I’ve even toyed with publishing a book on the matter — TOKEN: Being Black in a World Coloured Otherwise.
-But no matter how Black you feel you aren’t, there are still plenty of people who’ll remind you that you’re darker-skinned than they are.
+There were girls who wouldn’t date me because I wasn’t “Black enough”.
+I even toyed with publishing a book on the matter — TOKEN: Being Black in a World Coloured Otherwise.
+But no matter how Black you feel you aren’t, many will still remind you you’re darker-skinned than they are.

 The odd looks at the beginning of interviews when a Black man walks in instead of a blonde white female.
-(Seriously — go look at Google Images of “Casey”.)
+(Seriously—go look at Google Images of “Casey”.)
 Or when I go on a cruise and people mistake me for one of the staff — multiple times.
-We’re so quickly judged by our skin colour that it’s hard not to be bitter sometimes.
+We’re so quickly judged by our skin colour it can be hard not to be bitter.

 3) In sharing your voice with the world, what impression do you hope to leave on the world with everything you do?

 4) We all benefit from good mentors who guide us along the way to make sure we reach our potential in life.
-Who was your mentor to teach you from a cultural standpoint, and what’s the greatest lesson you learned from them?
+Who was your cultural mentor, and what’s the greatest lesson they taught you?